-The percentage figure, 99.9%, reveals that only a handful use burquinis.
+The percentage figure, 99.9%, reveals that only a handful use burkinis.

 If it is a single-digit figure couldn’t it have been resolved in a different way?

-Another matter that raises serious questions is the Suomen Uimaopetus- ja Hengenpelastusliitto (SUH), the Finnish swimming instruction and lifesaver’s association, which is planning to recommend prohibiting this spring the burquini throughout Finland.
+Another matter that raises serious questions is the Suomen Uimaopetus- ja Hengenpelastusliitto (SUH), the Finnish swimming instruction and lifesaver’s association, which is planning to recommend prohibiting this spring the burkini throughout Finland.

 Who is the SUH?
 Is it one association or many different that should look into the matter and recommend policy?

-The SUH official told Migrant Tales that he had got in touch with Suomen Somaliliitto, the Somali association, and a Somali Helsinki city councillor.
-None of them had responded back about the burquini, according to the SUH official.
+The SUH official told Migrant Tales that he had got in touch with Suomen Somaliliitto, the Somali Association, and a Somali Helsinki city councillor.
+None of them had responded back about the burkini, according to the SUH official.